asamsystems/Thruky/README.md

 ## Theme Asam for Thruk Monitoring
-Bootstrap 4 wrapped theme for Thruk Monitoring (http://www.thruk.org)
+Bootstrap 4 wrapped theme for Thruk Monitoring (http://www.thruk.org) version 3.30 and up.
 The idea behind this is to overlay an existing thruk theme (Thruk2) with Bootstrap 4 and lay-out manipulation with jQuery.
 None but 3 existing thruk files needed customization for this to work.
 \
 All Thruk features should work because all HTML tags, id's, classes are untouched.
+Most importantly: **ALL help and feedback is welcome** Please dot not hesitate to contact me...
 Go ahead and give it try.
 ### Install/enable Asam theme:
 First cd to your themes dir eg. `thruk/themes/themes-available`